AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 >[!NOTE]
 >
->Adobe Campaign is neither a data warehouse or a reporting tool.
+>Adobe Campaign is neither a data warehouse nor a reporting tool.
 Therefore, do not try to import all possible customers and their associated information into Adobe Campaign, or import data which will only be used to build reports.

 To make the decision whether an attribute would be needed or not in Adobe Campaign, ask yourself if it would fall under one of these categories:
 * Attribute used for **segmentation**